DOI-USGS/ds-pipelines-targets-2-course/course-instructions.md

 ---

+The `"figures/multi_panel_constituents.png"` figure takes around to three minutes to plot.
+For some, a three minute build could be considered "expensive" because that delay could make it challenging to iterate on style, size, colors, and layout without distraction.

+But, when compared to other targets in the pipeline

-The `"figures/multi_panel_constituents.png"` figure takes a while to plot, so it is a somewhat "expensive" target to iterate on when it comes to style, size, colors, and layout (it takes 3 minutes to plot for me).
+, so it is a somewhat "expensive" target to iterate on when it comes to style, size, colors, and layout (it takes 3 minutes to plot for me).
 But the plotting expense is dwarfed by the amount of time it takes to build each water quality data "object target", since `get_wqp_data` uses a web service that queries a large database and returns a result; the process of fetching the data can sometimes take over thirty minutes (`nitrogen_all` is a target that contains the locations of all of the sites that have nitrogen water quality data samples).

 Alternatively, the `map_config*` object above builds in a fraction of second, and contains some simple information that is used to fetch and process the proper boundaries with the `get_mutate_HUC8s` function, and includes some plotting details for the final map (such as plotting color divisions).